utkarshsharma00/utkarshsharma/README.md

 - 🔭 I’m currently working as an Analyst in the Markets: Cleared Derivatices Division at <a href="http://iongroup.com" target="blank">ION Group.</a>
 - Studied Computer Science at Guru Gobind Singh Indrprastha University, New Delhi, India.

+## Past positions
-- Previously (NLP & ML) for Healthcare research at <a href="https://www.drdo.gov.in/labs-and-establishments/centre-artificial-intelligence-robotics-cair" target="blank">Centre for Artificial Intelligence and Robotics</a>, and <a href="https://www.drdo.gov.in/labs-and-establishments/defence-scientific-information-documentation-centre-desidoc" target="blank">Defence Scientific Information and Documentation Centre.</a>
+- (NLP & ML) for Healthcare research at <a href="https://www.drdo.gov.in/labs-and-establishments/centre-artificial-intelligence-robotics-cair" target="blank">Centre for Artificial Intelligence and Robotics</a>, and <a href="https://www.drdo.gov.in/labs-and-establishments/defence-scientific-information-documentation-centre-desidoc" target="blank">Defence Scientific Information and Documentation Centre.</a>
-- Previously Visiting Research Associate at <a href="https://www.qub.ac.uk" target="blank">Queen's University Beflast.</a>
+- Visiting Research Associate at <a href="https://www.qub.ac.uk" target="blank">Queen's University Beflast.</a>
-- Previously Software Development Intern at <a href="https://www.digit.in" target="blank">digit.in.</a>
+- Software Development Intern at <a href="https://www.digit.in" target="blank">digit.in.</a>
 - 📫 How to reach me **dailymail2801@gmail.com**
 <br/>
 <h3 align="center" > <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30" height="30" style="margin-right: 10px;">Connect with me 🤝 </h3>